-The TURN client already has access to the Server Transport Address of the TURN server, from ICE server configuration in case of WebRTC.
+The TURN client already has access to the Server Transport Address of the TURN server, from the ICE server configuration in the case of WebRTC.
 The TURN server can only sense the Server-Reflexive Transport Address of the client (and peer) and not the Host Transport Address.

 This happens when there’s a NAT in the middle, that maps the Server-Reflexive Transport Address to the Host Transport Address for the client/peer.
 When there’s no NAT in the connection, there’s no need to differentiate the addresses and it can simply be called Transport Address.

 Every TURN client is assigned its own Relayed Transport Address for relaying the data.
 The peers will receive the data from this address and any data that the peers send to this address will be relayed to the respective TURN client that was allocated that address.

 The following table illustrates the protocols used for transport between a TURN client to a server and TURN server to a peer.

 |TURN client to TURN server||TURN server to peer|